Graduate School Faculty Handbook

 In academic units without a graduate program, faculty members who are qualified and are interested in working with graduate students are encouraged to seek working arrangements with existing graduate programs.
 In such cases, the chair of the graduate department, with the advice and consent of the chair of the faculty member’s home department, may appropriately propose that faculty member for the Graduate Faculty.

-Proposed associate members of the Graduate Faculty are considered in a similar fashion.
-Although those proposed as associate members may not meet guidelines 1 or 2 (above), they will, in the chair’s judgment, possess special expertise that qualifies them to offer particular courses and to serve as members of thesis and dissertation committees (in some departments they may direct theses, but not dissertations).
+Proposed Associate members of the Graduate Faculty are considered in a similar fashion.
+Although those proposed as Associate members may not meet guidelines 1 or 2 (above), they will, in the chair’s judgment, possess special expertise that qualifies them to offer particular courses and to serve as members of thesis and dissertation committees.

-Recommendations for faculty members to be teaching affiliates of the Graduate School originate from the department or school in which the specific course to be taught is offered.
-Materials to be submitted include a recommendation from the Dean of the college or School, the individual’s curriculum vita, and a copy of the course syllabus of the course in which the Teaching Affiliate will be teaching.
-Recommendations for Teaching Affiliate status must be submitted in the semester (or summer) preceding the scheduled course offering.
+Recommendations for faculty members to be Teaching/Research Affiliates of the Graduate School originate from the department or school in which the specific course to be taught is offered.
+Materials to be submitted include a recommendation from the dean of the college or School, the individual’s curriculum vita, and a copy of the course syllabus of the course in which the Teaching/Research Affiliate will be teaching.
+Recommendations for Teaching/Research Affiliate status must be submitted in the semester (or summer) preceding the scheduled course offering.
 Individuals who are designated as Teaching Affiliate must have this designation renewed each time the course in question is offered, unless the individual teaches the class more than once each academic year.
-If this is the case, the Teaching Affiliate is renewed annually.
+If this is the case, the Teaching/Research Affiliate is renewed annually.

-In the event that the dean of the Graduate School and chair of the graduate department are unable to agree on the inclusion of a faculty member as either a full or associate member, of the Graduate Faculty, or Teaching Affiliate of the Graduate School, the question will be put before the officers of the Council of Graduate School Programs for resolution.
+In the event that the dean of the Graduate School and chair of the graduate department are unable to agree on the inclusion of a faculty member as either a Full or Associate member, of the Graduate Faculty, or Teaching/Research Affiliate of the Graduate School, the question will be put before the officers of the Council of Graduate School Programs for resolution.

 Specific Responsibilities: Full members of the Graduate Faculty have the following responsibilities: